spacekookie/nixlings/README.md

 the `output` part of each of the excercise attribute sets is displayed in your terminal.

+**If you get stuck** you can scroll down to the bottom of the file (past line 80) to see the solution to the puzzle.

 If you have any questions, feel free to open an issue :)